MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 In other words, all samples inherit the time and duration from the corresponding observation.
 If observation time does not align exactly with model time steps, samples are taken from model data at the beginning of the time step in which the observation time falls.
 Sampled values are saved in tiled files.
-For positive specified duration, accumulated values are saved in the tiled files and the average is calculated at the end of the model run.
+For non-zero specified duration, accumulated values are saved in the tiled files and the average is calculated at the end of the model run.